-This seminar course will introduce the basic principles of cloud computing for data-intensive applications.
+This course will introduce the basic principles of cloud computing for data-intensive applications.
 It will focus on parallel computing using Google's MapReduce paradigm on Linux clusters, and algorithms for large-scale data processing applications in web search, information retrieval, computational advertising, and scientific data analysis.
-Students will present research papers on these topics, and implement programming projects using Hadoop, an open source implementation of Google's MapReduce technology.
+Students will read and present research papers on these topics, and implement programming projects using Hadoop, an open source implementation of Google's MapReduce technology.

-Prerequisites: Prerequisites for the course are familiarity with Java, Unix, Linear Algebra, and Probability and Statistics.
+Prerequisites: Prerequisites for the course are familiarity with Java, Unix, Data structures and Algorithms, Linear Algebra, and Probability and Statistics.
 Students are expected to have good programming skills including knowledge of data structures and algorithms, and a solid mathematical background.